dacgarz/gswa/wp-content/plugins/constant-contact-forms/readme.txt

 4. Basic Form

 == Changelog ==

+= 1.2.1 =
+* Fixed: Re-show sections of "Publish" metabox incorrectly hidden for post types outside Constant Contact Forms.
+* Fixed: Issues with transparent background on frontend forms when input is valid.
+* Fixed: Fatal errors on deactivation if user is on PHP 5.3 or lower.
+* Fixed: PHP Warnings regarding missing parameters for maybe_log_mail_status().
+* Updated: Bumped Guzzle to 5.3.1 for PHP7.1 compatibility.

+= 1.2.0 =
+* Added: Reveal shortcode for newly published form in admin notice and popup for non-connected accounts.
+* Added: Classes for individual form inputs and textareas on rendered form.
+* Added: Request to opt into some anonymous data tracking for Constant Contact's information usage.
+* Added: Note about no forms being available in modal popup, if none available.
+* Added: Ability to disable emails if Constant Contact account is connected and "disable email" option checked.
+* Added: Necessary disclosure text to output on comment form and login/registration form when able to do advanced opt-in for list enrollment.
+* Fixed: Possible issues with PHP 5.2 compatibility from the widget.
+* Fixed: Prevent status message from displaying multiple times if multiple forms present on the page.
+* Fixed: Ability to remove description values from various available form inputs.
+* Updated: Changed field order in admin UI for creating Constant Contact form.
+* Updated: Better compatibility with TwentyFourteen.

+= 1.1.1 =
+* Fixed: Made frontend form default to an empty action attribute to take care of occasional 404 errors after submission.
+* Added: New filter on the default empty string from above, so others can provide their own redirect location if desired.

 = 1.1.0 =
 * Added: Widget that allows you to select a form to display.